AlfrescoLabs/technical-validation/README.md

  * Ugly output
  * Confusing output

-That said, in careful hands it can greatly expedite the process of technically validating an Alfresco extension, by pinpointing potentially problematic areas of the code for further manual investigation.
+That said, in experienced hands it can greatly expedite the process of technically validating an Alfresco extension, by pinpointing potentially problematic areas of the code for further manual investigation.

 ## Dependencies